Disruption is failure - how to transform with AI without breaking anything

 When you finally switch, nobody panics because it already feels familiar.

 The time you think you are losing going slow, you are actually saving by avoiding the productivity crash that comes with disruptive change.
+The average enterprise now scraps 46% of AI proof-of-concepts before production.
+That is wasted time and money from moving too fast.

 What makes non-disruptive transformation stick